-Frequent licking of carpet and other household surfaces or furniture is known as excessive licking syndrome.
+Frequent licking of carpet and other household surfaces or furniture is known as Excessive Licking Syndrome.
 This excessive licking has many causes and can result in gastrointestinal problems like chronic pancreatitis, giardiasis, and delayed gastric emptying.

 So while both medical and behavioral problems can lead to senior dogs licking carpet or furniture, it isn’t something to worry about when done just once or twice.
 But when the behavior is repeated, you need to consider deeper medical issues.
 Some common causes of excessive licking in old dogs include:

-Dogs instinctively seek out grass when nauseous and might consider your carpet an alternative.
+Dogs instinctively seek out grass when nauseous and might consider your carpet as an alternative.
 Have you ever seen your dog licking your carpet and coughing, gulping, or panting?
 If yes, then his nausea could be due to acid reflux.
 Nauseous dogs also smack their lips, drool, and swallow repeatedly.
 This is one of the most common reasons for a dog licking the carpet.

 Dogs have an urge to lick when nauseous to induce vomiting, and your old dog may also be licking the carpet for that reason.
 There can be many causes of nausea.
 While occasional vomiting is normal, you should consider the possibility of intestinal parasites, toxin exposure, and endocrine disease if your dog vomits repeatedly.